Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Theoretical framework

 Thus, to obtain $\Gamma_{\textrm{EELS}}(\omega)$, we need to compute the induced scalar potential $\phi^{\textrm{ind}}(\textbf{r}, \omega)$ along the trajectory of the electron beam, which may be calculated assuming different approaches to address the probe-target interaction \cite{Rivacoba_1992_PhysRevLett, Zabala_1993_PhysRevB, Wang_1996_Micron, Rivacoba_2000_ProgrSurfSci, GarciadeAbajo_2010_RevModPhys}.
-In the next subsection, we obtain the induced scalar potential from the induced charge density $\varrho^{\textrm{ind}}(\textbf{r}, \omega)$ at the spherical metallic NP as a response to the electron beam using a linear HDM.
-From these lines onward we use atomic units ($\hslash = e = m_{e} =1$) throughout this paper.
+In the next subsections, we derive the induced scalar potential from the charge density $\varrho^{\textrm{ind}}(\textbf{r}, \omega)$ induced at the spherical metallic nanoparticle as a response to the electron beam using a linear hydrodynamic model.